shahern004/CRUSTy/CRUSTy_Training_Guide.md

                 }
             )
         };

-        // Log the result and update the UI
-        // ...
+        // Handle result...
     }
 },
 ```

-This code demonstrates how CRUSTy handles file decryption operations, including:

-1. Determining the output path based on the input file name
-2. Attempting recipient-specific decryption first if enabled
-3. Falling back to standard decryption if recipient-specific decryption fails
-4. Providing progress updates during the decryption process
-5. Handling authentication failures with specific error messages

-#### Simple Usage
+The implementation attempts recipient-specific decryption first if enabled, falling back to standard decryption if that fails.
+It determines the output path based on the input file name, removing the ".encrypted" extension if present.
+Progress is tracked through a callback function, and any detected recipient information is stored in the results.

+**Practical Usage**

 To decrypt a file with CRUSTy:

+1. **Select Operation Mode**:

+   - Choose "Single File" for individual files or "Multiple Files" for batch processing

+2. **Select Files**:

-1. **Select the File**: Click "Select File" and choose the encrypted file.
+   - Click "Select File(s)" and choose the encrypted file(s)

+3. **Configure Output**:

-2. **Choose the Output Directory**: Select where you want the decrypted file to be saved.
+   - Select an output directory where decrypted files will be saved
+   - Decrypted files will have the ".encrypted" extension removed

+4. **Select Decryption Key**:

-3. **Select the Key**: Choose the key that was used to encrypt the file.
+   - Choose the same key that was used to encrypt the file
+   - Using the wrong key will result in an authentication error

-4. **Optional: Enable Recipient Detection**: If the file might be encrypted for a specific recipient, check "Use recipient-specific encryption".
+5. **Optional: Enable Recipient Detection**:

+   - Check "Use recipient-specific encryption" to detect if the file was encrypted for a specific recipient
+   - If detected, the recipient's email will be displayed in the results

+6. **Optional: Use Hardware**:

-5. **Optional: Use Hardware Acceleration**: If you have a compatible STM32H5 device, check "Use embedded system for cryptographic operations".
+   - Check "Use embedded system" if you have a compatible STM32H5 device
+   - Configure the connection settings

+7. **Start Decryption**:
-6. **Start Decryption**: Click "Decrypt" to start the process.
+   - Click "Decrypt" to begin the process
-7. **Monitor Progress**: The progress bar will show you how far along the decryption is.
+   - The progress bar will show the current status
-8. **View Results**: Once complete, CRUSTy will show you the results, including the recipient's email if it was a recipient-specific encryption.
+   - Results will be displayed when complete

-If the decryption fails with an "Authentication failed" error, it means either:
+If decryption fails with an "Authentication failed" error, it means either:

 - You're using the wrong key
 - The file has been tampered with